-Clicking and chirping
+Clicking and Chirping

 Most of us have heard our cats do this when there are birds outside.
 These sounds are a hunting reflex, and if you hear your cat making them you can assume it seems something it wants close by.

-Sitting on your laptop, near the TV, or next to other electronics
+Sitting on Your Laptop, near the TV, or Next to Other Electronics

-Cats do this for the same reason the sit in the loaf position.
+Cats do this for the same reason they sit in the loaf position.
 They’re intelligent animals, and they gravitate to electronic devices because they’re warm!
 This also explains your cat’s obsession with your freshly cleaned, warm laundry.

-Sitting in boxes
+Sitting in Boxes

 This is another leftover instinct from before cats were domesticated.
 In the wild, cats instinctively seek out cozy, unobtrusive places where they can conceal themselves from predators.
-Domestic cats have less need to hide themselves like this, but they do it anyway because it makes them feel safe and secure.
+Domestic cats have less need to hide like this, but they do it anyway because it makes them feel safe and secure.

 You know how sometimes you’ll be rubbing your cat’s belly and it grabs onto your hand with its paws, only to sink its teeth in just enough to startle you?
-That isn’t real aggression but a playful behavior.
+That isn’t real aggression but playful behavior.
 It says your cat trusts you enough to touch one of the most vulnerable parts of its body, and that it wants to have fun!